zkoss/zk-mvvm-book/viewmodel/commands.md

     }
 }
 ```
-* If we trigger global command "show", each binder associated with each ViewModel will execute the show global command method but not in any particular order.
+* If we trigger the global command "show", each binder associated with each ViewModel will execute the show global command method but not in any particular order.

 # Command Execution
 A command execution is a mechanism of ZK Bind where it performs a method call on the ViewModel.
-It binds to a component's event and when a binding event comes, binder will follow the lifecycle to complete the execution.
+It binds to a component's event and when a binding event comes, the binder will follow the lifecycle to complete the execution.
 We'll describe this in detail in [Command Binding](../data_binding/command_binding.html) and [Global Command Binding](../data_binding/global_command_binding.html).